 Stewardship of water is a big deal around here.
 Its use is integral to our business.
 We treat it as the precious resource it is.
 Hydroelectric and steam electric generation account for the majority of the water we use, so that’s where we’re focusing much of our immediate attention.
 That means cutting back and recycling water wherever feasible at existing plants, and making water conservation a priority when we consider new generation sources.
-We’re currently working on a two-phase water reduction plan that would ultimately reduce our water use by 320 million gallons per day.
-This is based on 2012 water intensity levels—measured by gallons per megawatt hour.
-Here’s how we get there:
+We set goals to reduce our water use by 17% by 2017 and 20% by the end of 2020.
+We met our 17% reduction at the end of 2016 and we’re on track to meet our 20% reduction goal in 2018 – two years early.
+This is based on 2012 water intensity levels—measured by gallons per megawatt hour- and corresponds to a reduction of about 400 million gallons per day.
+Here’s how we’re getting there:

 We’ve been harnessing the power of water to produce electricity for more than a century.
 It’s clean, renewable and naturally abundant in our state.
 We operate 13 hydroelectric plants along five rivers, including the Au Sable, Manistee and Muskegon.
 Water is also the key energy source for the Ludington Pumped Storage Plant.
 It runs on Lake Michigan water, stored in a 27-billion gallon reservoir.
-Our fossil-fueled power plants need water too, primarily for creating steam to spin the turbines to generate electricity and cooling the steam before it is reintroduced back into lakes and rivers.
+Our fossil-fueled power plants need water too, primarily for condensing and reusing steam used to spin the turbines to generate electricity

 The health of fish and other aquatic animals is among our top priorities.
 To ensure their continued vitality, we regularly monitor water quality in our reservoirs and downstream of our hydroelectric facilities.
 We make certain the water temperature and dissolved oxygen levels remain at healthy levels.